Home Learning help

 - Spelling Keys

-Please encourage your child to read regularly at home - at least 3 times a week
+Please encourage your child to read daily at home

 The children can always take home books from the classroom book corners or from either of our gorgeous KS1 or KS2 school libraries.